-KICK RETUR RNS

 Season G Att.
 Yards Avg.
-TD Long

-2011 4 5 97 19.4 0 25
+TD Long 2011 4 5 97 19.4 0 25

-Season G Plays UT A AT-TOT TFL Sacks 3DS QBP FR FF PBU INT 2011 4 98 6 2-8 0- 0 0- 0 0 0 0 0 0 0
+Season G Plays UT / AT-TOT TFL Sacks 3DS QBP FR FF PBU INT 2011 4 98 6 2-8 0- 0 0- 0 0 0 0 0 0 0

-CP UT(20) AT(20) FF FR KSD WB DP BLK RK Season 0 2(1) 0(0) 0 0 0 0 0 0 0 0 KEY: CP-Caused Penalty; UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle;
+Season

+CP UT(20)

+AT(20)

+FF

+FR

+KSD

+WB

+DP

+BLK

+RK

+FFC

+FDF

+PTS

-AT/20-Assisted Tackle Inside-the-20: FF-Forced Fumble: FR-Fumble Recovery; KSD-Knockdown or Springing Block on Kick Return; WB-Wedge Break; DP-Downed Punt (meaningful); BLK-Blocked Kick; RK-Recovered Blocked Kick, Punt or On-side kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff)
+KEY: CP-Caused Penalty: UT-Unassisted Tackle; UT/20-Unassisted Tackle Inside-the-20; AT-Assisted Tackle; AT/20-Assisted Tackle Inside-the-20: FF-Forced Fumble: FR-Fumble Recovery: KSD-Knockdown or Springing Block on Kick Return: WB-Wedge Break: DP-Downed Punt (meaningful): BLK-Blocked Kick; RK-Recovered Blocked Kick, Punt or On-side kick; FFC-Forced Fair Catch; FDF-First Downfield (on kickoff)

-- · Name is pronounced (chih-doe-bey ah-wooz-yeh). - He is now sixth in snaps played by a true freshman in CU history.
-Five of the top six on that all-time list are currently on the roster. - In the loss at UCLA, Chidobe continued to progress as a freshman defensive back where, for the first time in his career, he played on every defensive snap in a game. - He played on 79 of 82 snaps in the loss at Arizona and established a new career-high with 12 tackles. - Chidobe is second on the team in tackles by a freshman. - He had what could be described as one of the best games of his young career in the team's win over Charleston Southern.
+- Name is pronounced (chih-doe-bey ah-wooz-yeh). - Chidobe continues to thrive at the nickel abck position as he had eight tackles and two for a loss in the win over Cal.
+He has proven in less than one full season that he is capable of manning the opposing team's slot receiver and making the open field tackle when necessary. - He is now fourth in snaps played by a true freshman in CU history.
+Four of the top five on that all-time list are currently on the roster. - In the loss at UCLA, Chidobe continued to progress as a freshman defensive back where, for the first time in his career, he played on every defensive snap in a game. - He played on 79 of 82 snaps in the loss at Arizona and established a new career-high with 12 tackles. - Chidobe is second on the team in tackles by a freshman. - He had what could be described as one of the best games of his young career in the team's win over Charleston Southern.
 He recorded two tackles for loss, one of them on a corner blitz that resulted in his first career sack.
-He also had two third down stops in the game. - Made his first career start at nickel back against Oregon State. - He had six tackles in the team's win over Central Arkansas.
+He also had two third down stops in the game. - · Made his first career start at nickel back against Oregon State. - He had six tackles in the team's win over Central Arkansas.
 All six were unassisted.
 He also forced and recovered his first career fumble in the fourth quarter of the game. - He made his debut vs. Colorado State in week 1.
 He was one of six true freshmen to make their debut in the game. - He was one of two freshmen listed atop the final depth chart out of fall camp along with middle linebacker, Addison Gillam.
 He was listed as the number 1 player at the nickel back position. - He was given the nickname of "Chido (Chih-doe)" by his defensive coaches and teammates. - Head coach, Mike MacIntyre on Awuzie: "He's very athletic.
 If you looked at him you wouldn't say he looks like a freshman DB, the way he's built.
 He's very, very bright.
 He's a 3.5 student coming out of high school and he carries that over to the football field.
-He picks up things very quick . . . athletically, physically and mentally he's ready to go."
+He picks up things very quick.... athletically, physically and mentally he's ready to go."